 - This allows you to listen to your local station for warnings, advice and instructions.

 - Inspect your chimney or flue.

 - This helps prevent structural fires and ensures smoke, carbon monoxide and other potentially harmful gases are properly vented.

 - Make sure you have an adequate supply of food and water

 - BCHydro suggests that if the power is out for less than four hours, the food in your fridge and freezer will be safe to consume.

 - If the power is out for longer than four hours, follow BCHydro’s guidelines on making your food supply last as long as possible.

-- Fireplaces, woodstoves, barbecues and camp stoves can be used for emergency cooking, just don’t use the last two indoors due to the risk of carbon monoxide build-up
+- Fireplaces, woodstoves, barbecues and camp stoves can be used for emergency cooking.
+DO NOT use barbecues or campstoves indoors due to the high risk of carbon monoxide build-up.